 Introduction to Bridgeville, Pennsylvania

 Bridgeville, Pennsylvania, in Allegheny county, is 8 miles SW of Pittsburgh, Pennsylvania.
-The town, which is included in the Pittsburgh metropolitan area, had 5,341 residents as of the 2000 census.
+The town is included in the Pittsburgh metropolitan area.

 Bridgeville, which was named after the first bridge built at the crossing of Chartiers Creek at the south end of the current Washington Avenue, was originally named St. Clair Township.
-During the mid 18th century, this village was a part of the Upper St. Clair Township for nearly 100 years.
+During the mid 18th century, this village was a part of the Upper St. Clair Township.
 It was incorporated as a borough in 1901.

 Bridgeville and Nearby Attractions